-G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., .,

-sophomore, junior, senior)? Х
+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+G3 Yes No sophomore, junior, senior)?
+G3 Do tuition and fees vary by year of study (e.g., &gt; sophomore, junior, senior)? Α

-G4 Yes No Do tuition and fees vary by undergraduate instructional program? х G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 Yes No Do tuition and fees vary by undergraduate instructional program? Х G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?